 - The final product of the film and novel Perfume turns out to be this for the main character.
 He works for years to create the perfect perfume, killing dozens of people and doing all sorts of awful things.
 He hopes that with the creation of his perfect perfume, he'll finally be accepted and loved by society.
 After only one or two drops of the perfume on his handkerchief, he's immediately forgiven for all of his murders, and called an angel.
 Then he realizes that the people are simply intoxicated by his perfume, and they really don't care about him.
 He later pours the whole bottle over himself, after which he gets eaten alive by all within smelling distance.

 - Voldemort's horcruxes in the Harry Potter series are an odd example: obsessed with the idea of immortality, he intentionally tore his soul to pieces through multiple acts of murder so he could hide them safely away inside specially-chosen objects.
 Ultimately, doing so has given him a critical weakness: if he ever feels so much as a shred of genuine remorse for his actions, his shattered soul will recombine, an experience so painful that it could well kill him.
-(This turns out to be the merciful option, as dying otherwise will condemn him to a Fate Worse Than Death.)
+(This turns out to be the merciful option, as dying otherwise will condemn him to a Fate Worse than Death.)

-- Roger Zelazny's The Chronicles Of Amber brings this trope up a number of times, especially in the second half as it can then be tied into the concept of using raw power to cover for sloppiness and lack of forethought as habit-forming.
-Here using these stays as a viable if deprecated option.
+- Roger Zelazny's The Chronicles of Amber brings this trope up a number of times, especially in the second half as it can then be tied into the concept of using raw power to cover for sloppiness and lack of forethought as habit-forming.
+Here using these stays a viable if deprecated option.

 - In Jonathan Strange & Mr Norrell Norrell recounts how magicians would often seal some of their power in an object to prevent them being lost with illness or old age.
 Norrell explains that he resisted the temptation because the objects invariably get lost or stolen, weakening the magician even to the point of death unless they're retrieved.

-- Elric of Melniboné's sword Stormbringer has aspects of this, along with being an Evil Weapon Of Doom— in particular, it allows him to go without the drugs he needs just to be able to do much of anything from day to day.
+- Elric of Melnibone's sword Stormbringer has aspects of this, along with being an Evil Weapon Of Doom— in particular, it allows him to go without the drugs he needs just to be able to do much of anything from day to day.

-- Most magical items on Discworld tend to default to this, with items like the Gonne, Imp Y Celen's Lyre, and Coin's Metal Staff proving that anyone who uses them for power and wealth will soon be used by them in turn.
+- Most magical items on Discworld tend to default to this, with items like the Gonne, Imp Y Celen's guitar, and Coin's Metal Staff proving that anyone who uses them for power and wealth will soon be used by them in turn.

-- In Mistborn, the Lord Ruler's bracers which are the source of his immortality, but by the same token if they're ever seperated from him, he'll revert to his natural age- of about one thousand.
+- In Mistborn, the Lord Ruler's bracers which are the source of his immortality, but by the same token if they're ever separated from him, he'll revert to his natural age- of about one thousand.
 Needless to say, keeping a hold of the things is pretty important to him, and he wears a lot of other metal (despite it being impractical in a setting where people who can telekinetically control metal aren't uncommon) largely to distract attention from them.